thefreighthero/pagekit-emailsender/README.md

 # Bixie Email sender

 Send emails from your extensions.
+Define templates that can be filled with values from your application.

 ### Register EmailTexts